Academic Programs Catalog

 Submission of an application authorizes the university to investigate the accuracy of statements made and data provided by the applicant and those who submit materials or information on behalf of the applicant.
 Admission to the university is conditional upon the applicant providing accurate and current admissions information.
 All changes to the admissions information prior to matriculation to the university must be reported to the Office of Admissions.
 If circumstances develop that make previously provided information inaccurate, misleading or incomplete, the consequence of the discrepancy may lead to revocation of an offer of admission and up to dismissal from the university if not corrected.
 Additionally, admission to the university may be denied or revoked if the university learns that an individual has engaged in conduct that indicates to the university that the individual is not ready to be a responsible member of the university community.

-Prior to application review, transfer applicants are required to self-report their academic records – including courses currently in progress and future course work:
+Prior to application review, transfer applicants are required to provide official copies of all academic records – including courses currently in progress and future course work:

 • For domestic institutions, students should submit official transcripts for all institutions attended.